Main Event brings Beat Saber to its VR arcades

 Did you have a good Saber Day Weekend?
 No, that’s not a typo.
 That’s the nickname that VR-arcade company Main Event wants to give to Labor Day to celebrate the launch of Beat Saber at its event centers.

-Beat Saber is one of the top VR games across multiple platforms like Oculus, Steam VR, and PlayStation VR.
+Beat Saber is one of the top VR games on multiple platforms like Oculus, Steam VR, and PlayStation VR.
 But now you no longer need to own a headset yourself to experience the lightsaber-wielding rhythm action.
 Instead, you can head into one of Main Event’s 43 locations to play it with your friends.

 It’s like a karaoke night for Jedi.